Skip to contents

 #> Calculate time series: yes, e.g. hill2_ts(my_data_cube)

-#> Additional map function arguments: cutoff_length, coverage
+#> Additional map function arguments: cutoff_length, coverage, conf_level, data_type, assume_freq

 #>